zocteam/zoc-tools/01coin-MasternodeGuide.md

 Copy both numbers and paste them into a text file.
 You will need them later.
 Go ahead and close your wallet now by going to File > Exit.

-*Important note:* Heed the consoleís red-text warning!
+*Important note:* Heed the console‚Äôs red-text warning!
 Many people have been swindled by scammers telling them to type things like `dumpprivkey` and `dumpwallet` into this console window.
 Stay on your toes; stay safe; keep your coins!

 # Stage 2: Setup Your Remote Server